tytydraco/yessleep/out/Has_Anyone_Heard_of_the_Underground_Rave_Drug_Called_Crimson_Teardrops_Part_1.md

-“It feels so good to bleed for him, to feed him,” Lisa moaned out in ecstasy.
-“You’ll see.”
+“It feelsh sho good to bleed for him, to feed him,” Lisa moaned out in ecstasy.
+“You’ll shee.”
 She lunged for me then, plunging the knife in my direction.